Once Upon a Time (Tiwa Savage album)

 Once Upon a Time is the debut studio album by Nigerian singer Tiwa Savage.
 It was released on July 3, 2013, by Mavin Records and 323 Entertainment.
-The album was made available for purchase on iTunes a day before its official release.
-It features guest appearances from Don Jazzy, Flavour N'abania, Leo Wonder, Iceberg Slim, Sarkodie and General Pype.
-Don Jazzy, Tunji "Tee Billz" Balogun and Tiwa Savage executive produced the album, along with contributions from Warren Oak Felder, Sauce Wilson, Harmony Samuels, GospelOnDeBeatz, Del B, Raydar Ellis and Spellz.
-The album was supported by seven singles—"Kele Kele Love", "Love Me (3x)", "Without My Heart", "Ife Wa Gbona", "Folarin", "Olorun Mi" and "Eminado".
-Once Upon a Time was nominated for Best Album of the Year at the 2014 Nigeria Entertainment Awards and for Best R&B/Pop Album at The Headies 2014.
+The album was made available for purchase on iTunes a day before its official release, and features guest appearances from Don Jazzy, Flavour N'abania, Leo Wonder, Iceberg Slim, Sarkodie and General Pype.
+Its production was handled by Don Jazzy, Warren Oak Felder, Sauce Wilson, Harmony Samuels, GospelOnDeBeatz, Altims, Del B, Raydar Ellis and Spellz.
+Once Upon a Time was supported by seven singles—"Kele Kele Love", "Love Me (3x)", "Without My Heart", "Ife Wa Gbona", "Folarin", "Olorun Mi" and "Eminado".
+It was nominated for Best Album of the Year at the 2014 Nigeria Entertainment Awards and for Best R&B/Pop Album at The Headies 2014.

-Background and recording
+Background and promotion

-Once Upon a Time was initially scheduled for release in 2011, but problems with clearance made Savage pushed back its release date.
-The album comprises 21 tracks, including two bonus tracks.
-Tiwa Savage named the album Once Upon a Time in order to portray the positive stories about her life.
+Once Upon a Time was initially scheduled for release in 2011, but problems with clearance made Savage push back its release date.
+The album comprises twenty one tracks, including two bonus tracks.
+Savage named the album Once Upon a Time in order to portray the positive stories about her life.
 She wanted to motivate other upcoming artists by telling them that, once upon a time, she was a little girl in Isale Eko who dreamt of being a star.
-During an interview with Berklee College of Music's Brenda Pike, she hinted to possibly recording songs with Chuck Harmony, Warren Oak Felder and Sosick.
-Moreover, she said the album would embody pop, R&B, soul, and yoruba sounds.
+While speaking to Berklee College of Music's Brenda Pike, she hinted to possibly recording songs with Chuck Harmony, Warren Oak Felder and Sosick.
+Moreover, she said the album would include records in her native language, Yoruba, and would incorporate musical styles such as pop, R&B and soul.

-On May 26, 2013, Savage revealed the album's cover and track listing during a private album listening party held at the Wheatbaker Hotel in Ikoyi, Lagos.
+Once Upon a Time features collaborations with Don Jazzy, Flavour N'abania, Leo Wonder, Iceberg Slim, Sarkodie and General Pype.
+Its production was handled by Don Jazzy, Warren Oak Felder, Sauce Wilson, Harmony Samuels, GospelOnDeBeatz, Del B, Raydar Ellis and Spellz.
+On May 26, 2013, Savage revealed the album's cover art and track list during a private album listening party held at the Wheatbaker Hotel in Ikoyi, Lagos.
 Guests in attendance included Banky W, Waje, Tunde Demuren, and Eku Edewor, among others.